Airline Injury Compensation Claims

 - How much compensation am I entitled to for an injury on a plane?

-- Loss of earnings for the time taken off work
+- Loss of earnings for the time taken off work, or future earnings if your earning capacity changes due to your injury

 - Your medical and care requirements